pdeljanov/Symphonia/symphonia-bundle-mp3/README.md

 # Symphonia MP3 (and MP1, MP2) Codec

-MPEG-1 and MPEG-2 Layer I, II, III (MP1, MP2, MP3) decoder for the Symphonia media framework.
+MPEG-1 and MPEG-2 Layer I, II, III (MP1, MP2, MP3) decoder for Project Symphonia.

+:musical_note: **Note:** This crate is part of Symphonia.
+Please use the [`symphonia`](https://crates.io/crates/symphonia) crate instead of this one directly.

 ## Support